xyzhengg/Wordle-Project/README.md

 # Wordle-Project
-To play the game,[click here](https://xyzhengg.github.io/Wordle-Project/)
+To play the game, [click here](https://xyzhengg.github.io/Wordle-Project/)

 5 letter word
 - need to be able to check letter position if correct or not